rcsoccersim/manual/source/coach.rst

     * **(shoot)**
         The ball should be shot at the goal.
     * **(hold)**
-        The player should hold the ball, i. e. stand at his position and keeping the ball away from opponents.
+        The player should hold the ball, i. e. stand at his position and keep the ball away from opponents.
     * **(intercept)**
         The player should go to the ball and try to control it.